Chapter 1: Personal hygiene

 Rubbing lotion and massaging it into her hands and feet seemed to be one of the few things she enjoyed when she was so sick, and I felt more connected to her knowing I could do this small comforting gesture for her.

 Look at the person’s skin daily.
 Tell the healthcare team about any changes you notice, such as red areas.
-These are the first signs of skin breakdown and will lead to sores if left untreated.
+These are the first signs of skin breakdown and can lead to sores if left untreated.

 Clean skin daily.

-If the person who is ill uses an adult incontinence brief, clean the skin under the brief each time it is changed.
+If the person who is ill uses an adult incontinence brief, clean and check the skin under the brief each time it is changed.
 Protect skin with a moisture barrier cream.
 These products often contain zinc or silicone.

 Use mild cleansing products and avoid using hot water to clean the skin.